sireum/kekinian/readme.md

 #### Scala Metals

-An alternative development environment is [Scala Metals](https://scalameta.org/metals/).
+An alternative development environment is [Scala Metals](https://scalameta.org/metals/) that supports various editors/IDEs.
 Below are the instruction steps on how to set it up with [VSCode](https://code.visualstudio.com/):

 1. Prepare Sireum: